Why Roberto Venturini went back to school to aid Ambulance Victoria

 "It's important to be clear on what leadership is, otherwise, you can't understand staff expectations or what best practice is in the eyes of your customers," he says.

 "The program helped me to find what I'm calling my 'inner leader', which is about having the confidence and competency to bring people along on your leadership journey.

 "This opens up ways to connect with more people, to understand their worlds and their expectations.
 It was critical for me to take that back into the workplace."

-What the program did for Roberto was cement the self-confidence and leadership traits he needed to lead from the front and meet his personal goals.
+What the program did for Roberto was cement the self-confidence and leadership traits he needed to meet his goals.